opensearch-project/documentation-website/_data-prepper/core-apis.md

 ### Shutdown Timeouts

-When the DataPrepper `shutdown` API is invoked, the sink and processor `ExecutorService`'s are given time to gracefully shutdown and clear any in-flight data.
-The default graceful shutdown timeout for these `ExecutorService`'s is 10 seconds.
+When the DataPrepper `shutdown` API is invoked, the sink and processor `ExecutorService` are given time to gracefully shutdown and clear any in-flight data.
+The default graceful shutdown timeout for the `ExecutorService` processes is 10 seconds.
 You can configure the timeout with the following optional parameters:

 ```yaml
 processorShutdownTimeout: "PT15M"